Careers Information, Advice and Guidance

 If you are part of an organisation or an interested party that feels they would like to support the students of the school through participation in school CIAG, the Provider Access Policy sets out the opportunities that exist.
 We value encounters with employers to inform, inspire and motivate.

-The school utilises the icould careers website software to support careers guidance in an impartial way.
-From Year 7-13 pupils can login and be guided in their careers decision and supported with clear advice.
+The school utilises the icould Careers website software to support careers guidance in an impartial way.
+From Year 7-13 pupils can log in and be guided in their careers decision and supported with clear advice.
 Useful short videos about a variety of careers are available.

 The Sixth Form subscribes to Unifrog to support and manage CIAG and the whole school makes use of Unifrog to record and support encounters of students with employers as well as aspects of teaching.
+This is soon to be rolled out across the whole school to give students access to their own careers information.